Adult education is provided in different types of institutions depending on whether it is offered by education or employment public authorities.

 The training provision offered by the Education Authorities takes place mainly in the following institutions:

-In Spain, in 2022, there were 1446 specific public adult education institutions and other 493 education institutions (primary education, secondary education, bachillerato or vocational training) providing adult education, as well as 9 specific public distance education institutions.
+In Spain, in 2024, there were 1 416 specific public adult education institutions and other 501 public education institutions (primary education, secondary education, bachillerato or vocational training) providing adult education, as well as 15 specific public distance education institutions.
 (Source: Statistics of the Subdirectorate General for Statistics and Studies of the Ministry of Education, Vocational Training and Sport).
 The territorial distribution of the institutions depends on the Adult education provision from education authorities by Autonomous Community.

 On the other hand, in 2020, the Government's decision to integrate the dual Vocational Training System of the national qualifications system and to unify competences in a single ministerial department, currently the Ministry of Education, Vocational Training and Sport (MEFD), without prejudice to those of the ministry with labour competences, represented a major step towards the creation of a Vocational Training System that would respond to the principle of lifelong learning inherent to today's society.
 This new system is necessarily complemented by occupational training promoted from outside the Vocational Training System by other authorities, in particular, the Employment Authorities.

-• pPublic or private companies which, with their own or outsourced resources, carry out training actions included in the National Catalogue of Vocational Training Provision for their own workers, under the conditions established in the corresponding regulations.
+- public or private companies which, with their own or outsourced resources, carry out training actions included in the National Catalogue of Vocational Training Provision within the framework of the modality of training programmes in companies or similar organisations.

 The training provision offered by the Education Authorities is organised according to the following options: